SciML/DiffEqDocs.jl/docs/src/solvers/dde_solve.md

 to the MATLAB `dde23`).
 For algorithms where strict error control is needed, it is recommended that one uses `DP8()`.

-If the method is having trouble, one may want to adjust the Picard parameters.
-Decreasing the Picard tolerances and increasing the Picard iterations can help ensure that the steps are correct.
+If the method is having trouble, one may want to adjust the parameters of the fixed-point iteration.
+Decreasing the absolute tolerance `fixedpoint_abstol` and the relative tolerance `fixedpoint_reltol`, and increasing the maximal number of iterations `max_fixedpoint_iters` can help ensure that the steps are correct.
 If the problem still is not correctly converging, one should lower `dtmax`.
-In the worst case scenarios, one may need to set `constrained=true` which will constrain the method in a manner that forces more stability at the cost of smaller timesteps.
+In the worst case scenario, one may need to set `constrained=true` which will constrain timesteps to at most the size of the minimal lag and hence forces more stability at the cost of smaller timesteps.

 There is currently no recommended algorithm for state-dependent delay problems.
 An algorithm is currently in the works.